About

 overhead view of blondies slab, cut up, on a white surface

-Most people think a blondie is a “blonde” version of brownies.
+Most people think a blondie is a “blonde” version of chocolate brownies.
 As in, butterscotch instead of chocolate flavors.
-But I think a blondie doesn’t deserve to be compared to a brownie.
+But I think a blondie doesn’t deserve to be compared to brownies.
+Or brookies.
 Because it’s a fantastic dessert on its own.

 Unfortunately, I’ve never found a blondies recipe that I liked.
 They are all just cookie bars that are a little fudgy.
 I want my blondies to be fudgy, with chewy edges, and with all the nuanced flavors that a real blondie recipe deserves!